 The Live Action Slush exercise opens up that process, so the audience gets to see what it looks like from an editor or agent’s point of view.

 As they listen, the panelists will raise their hand if they reach a point where they would toss the manuscript into the reject pile.
-If three or more panelists raise their hands the audience will shout out “stop” (or sometimes something more cruel or entertaining like “die”) and that’s it.
+If three or more panelists raise their hands the audience will shout out “stop” (or sometimes something more cruel or entertaining like “die“… depending on the conference) and the reader stops.

 The judges then explain what it was that they didn’t like about the manuscript and why it would get a “no.” Some of the most common offenders include:

-• A slow or unremarkable opening… a character wakes up, looks out a window and surveys the land
+- A slow or unremarkable opening… a character wakes up, looks out a window and surveys the setting

-• Common openings… a dream, two characters sparring
+- Common openings… a dream, two characters sparring, looking in a mirror

 I’ve even seen instances where agents/editors will invite the writer to submit the manuscript based on the live action slush reading!